elasticpath/react-pwa-reference-storefront/src/components/src/ProfileAddresses/README.md

 #### Description

-Displays addresses for profile given profile data.
+Displays the addresses for a specified profile.
+The profile owner can add, edit, and delete addresses.

+**Note**: For an organization account, the profile owner is the account administrator.

 #### Usage